Modafinil: Sleep disorders

-Modafinil, a eugeroic or wakefulness-promoting drug, is primarily used for treating narcolepsy, a sleep disorder characterized by excessive daytime sleepiness and sudden sleep attacks.
+Modafinil, a eugeroic or wakefulness-promoting drug, is used for treating narcolepsy, a sleep disorder characterized by excessive daytime sleepiness and sudden sleep attacks.
 Being a central nervous system (CNS) stimulant itself, modafinil has lower addictive potential than classical stimulants such as amphetamine, cocaine, or methylphenidate, but still produces psychoactive and subjective effects typical of classical stimulants.

 Narcolepsy causes a strong urge to sleep during the day and can include symptoms like cataplexy (sudden muscle weakness), sleep paralysis (inability to move or speak while falling asleep or waking up), and hallucinations.
 Narcolepsy is linked to a lack of the brain chemical hypocretin (orexin), primarily produced in the hypothalamus.
 Modafinil is not a cure for narcolepsy, but it can help manage the symptoms.
-While modafinil is primarily used to treat excessive sleepiness, it may also help reduce the frequency and severity of cataplexy attacks in some people.
+While modafinil is used to treat excessive sleepiness, it may also help reduce the frequency and severity of cataplexy attacks in some people.
 Modafinil is approved for management of narcolepsy with or without cataplexy.
 However, it is not specifically approved for the treatment of cataplexy.

-Modafinil is also prescribed for shift work sleep disorder.
+Modafinil is also prescribed for shift work sleep disorder, a condition affecting people who work rotating or night shifts and experience excessive sleepiness during work hours and difficulty sleeping during the day.
+The recommended dose for this indication is 200 mg taken approximately one hour before the start of the work shift.
+In a 12-week randomized controlled trial, modafinil significantly improved nighttime wakefulness as measured by sleep latency testing, reduced attention lapses, and lowered the rate of accidents or near-accidents during the commute home from work.
+However, residual sleepiness remained substantial even with treatment, and modafinil did not fully normalize alertness to daytime levels.
+A separate trial found that modafinil also improved patient functioning and mental health-related quality of life in shift workers.
+A Cochrane review concluded that modafinil and armodafinil increase alertness and reduce sleepiness in shift workers to some extent, but noted that evidence remains limited and the drugs are associated with adverse events including headache and nausea.

-Modafinil performs moderately (but better than armodafinil or solriamfetol) as a drug to overcome excessive daytime sleepiness caused by obstructive sleep apnea, though it is recommended that people with apnea use continuous positive airway pressure (CPAP) therapy, that is a sleep breathing apparatus to prevent apnea, before starting modafinil.
+Modafinil performs moderately as a drug to overcome excessive daytime sleepiness caused by obstructive sleep apnea.
+People with apnea should typically use a continuous positive airway pressure apparatus to prevent apnea before starting modafinil.
 When obstructive sleep apnea is comorbid with narcolepsy, modafinil is an effective drug to reduce the associated excessive daytime sleepiness.

-Modafinil's use varies by region.
-In the US, it is approved for adult narcolepsy, shift work sleep disorder, and obstructive sleep apnea, but not for children.
-In the UK and the EU, since 2014, it is approved solely for narcolepsy, including in children (pediatric narcolepsy), with its use for other conditions restricted by the European Medicines Agency.

-As of 2024, both the French and the American Academy of Sleep Medicine strongly recommend modafinil as the first-choice treatment for narcolepsy.
-In Europe, modafinil is considered one of the primary drugs recommended for treating narcolepsy according to the guidelines.
+Both the American Academy of Sleep Medicine and European guidelines strongly recommend modafinil as a first-line treatment for narcolepsy.
+In France, modafinil is the first-line pharmacological treatment for excessive daytime sleepiness in narcolepsy, with methylphenidate designated as second-line.